-- a) suppliers often give a discount to congregations and it is unfair to delay payment; - b) donations received for specific appeals are really trust funds and should be remitted promptly.
-Examples of these appeals include Lenten Offering, Uniting Appeals, Christmas Bowl and Act for Peace; - c) PAYG deducted from wages must be remitted monthly (refer Example 10), or quarterly depending upon dollar value of tax paid each year; - d) a Business Activity Statement will normally need to be remitted quarterly (refer GST Manual).
+- suppliers often give a discount to congregations and it is unfair to delay payment; - donations received for specific appeals are really trust funds and should be remitted promptly.
+Examples of these appeals include Lenten Offering, Uniting Appeals, Christmas Bowl and Act for Peace; - a Business Activity Statement will normally need to be remitted quarterly (refer GST Manual).
+Other taxes such as PAYG and FBT are reported on the BAS and are generally paid to the ATO each quarter (except for large remitters).